amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * [SU] `"Steady Initial Time Step`" [double]: The intitial time step for the steady state initialization calculation.

-   * [SU] `"Transient Initial Time Step`" [double]: (Optional) The intitial time step for the transient calculation after "Switch" time.
-If unspecified, Amanzi will compute this value based on numerical stability limitations, scaled by the parameter `"Initial Time Step Multiplier`"
+   * [SU] `"Transient Initial Time Step`" [double]: (S: Optional) The intitial time step for the transient calculation after "Switch" time.
+(S: If unspecified, Amanzi will compute this value based on numerical stability limitations, scaled by the parameter `"Initial Time Step Multiplier`")

    * [U] `"Use Picard`" [bool]: Use the Picard solver to find a good initial guess for the steady state solver. (default: `"false`")